Rated 4.9/5 ⭐️ | Free shipping from €79 🚚

 Outdoor breakfast with Petromax cast iron: One system for everything

 A versatile outdoor breakfast needs one thing above all: reliable equipment.
-This is exactly where Petromax comes in with its cast iron range.
-From the Dutch oven to pans and baking dishes, a well thought-out system is created that makes the most diverse camping recipes possible in the morning - completely without electricity, only with embers or briquettes.
+This is exactly where Petromax’s cast iron range comes in.
+From Dutch Ovens to pans to baking molds, a well-thought-out system is created that makes a wide variety of camping recipes possible in the morning – no electricity, just embers or briquettes.

-The big advantage: all cast iron items are designed to store heat evenly and release it for a long time.
-This means you can cook both hearty dishes such as a hearty Dutch Oven breakfast with eggs and potatoes and sweet baking recipes such as pancakes, snails or bread.
-Baking, roasting, braising - everything works with the same material and often even with the same coals.
+The big advantage: All cast iron products are designed to store heat evenly and release it slowly.
+This means you can make hearty dishes like a robust Dutch Oven breakfast with eggs and potatoes as well as sweet baked goods like pancakes, cinnamon rolls, or bread.
+Baking, frying, braising – everything works with the same material and often even the same coals.

-If you want to prepare your outdoor breakfast by the fire more often, it is worth taking a look at our Petromax cast iron range.
-From the classic Dutch oven to sophisticated baking pans, you will find everything you need to prepare your camping recipes flexibly and reliably - without electricity, just with embers.
+If you want to prepare your outdoor breakfast more often over the fire, it’s worth taking a look at our Petromax cast iron range.
+From the classic Dutch Oven to well-thought-out baking molds, you’ll find everything you need to flexibly and reliably make your camping recipes – no electricity, just embers.

 👉 Discover the cast iron variety from Petromax now and take your Dutch Oven breakfast to the next level.